StanfordAccelerate/StanfordAccelerate.github.io/index.md

       <td>
         <b>Kartik Prabhu</b><br>
         <b>Email:</b> kprabhu7 AT stanford DOT edu, <a href="https://linkedin.com/in/kprabhu7/">Webpage</a><br>
-        <b>About:</b> Kartik Prabhu is an EE M.S. student at Stanford University.
-Previously, he was a software engineering intern at Cisco.
-He received a B.S. degree in Computer Engineering from Georgia Institute of Technology in 2018.<br>
+        <b>About:</b> Kartik Prabhu is an EE Ph.D. student at Stanford University supervised by Prof. Priyanka Raina.
+He receive an M.S. degree in Electrical Engineering at Stanford University in 2021 and a B.S. degree in Computer Engineering from Georgia Institute of Technology in 2018.<br>
-        <b>Research:</b> My current research involves creating generators for DNN accelerators.
-The generator is written using high-level synthesis (HLS) to enable for the creation of a DNN accelerator given a set of parameters, and can generate many of the architectures that have been proposed.
+        <b>Research:</b> His research focuses on building energy-efficient machine learning accelerators.
+In particular, he is looking at leveraging emerging memory technologies, such as resistive RAM (RRAM), to solve the challenges of machine learning inference and training at the edge.
       </td>
     </tr>
     <tr>